 Sweden – Sweden had an ambitious plan to cut emissions from transport by bringing in millions of electric cars as a replacement.
 Over half of new car sales in Sweden (in late 2021) were electric.
 In fact, sales of electric cars were so popular that the financial incentives put in place to encourage the sale of electric cars have been exhausted.

 When will electric cars take over?
 2030, 2050, in your lifetime?

 What would make it possible?
 If more people buy these vehicles, the prices are bound to drop with an added increase in pressure on suppliers.
 The introduction of new charging stations in major cities will follow as EVs become more prevalent on the roads.
 People should have easily accessible charging stations and not take long detours to find one.
 A pursuit to increase the number of EVs on the road will ultimately contribute towards reducing global warming and reducing the greenhouse gas effect from the automotive industry.

 There is hope.
 We’re already starting to see a trend, a belief in batteries.
 Electric-powered aircrafts for instance.
 How can we use our clean energy to electrify other sectors?
 Replacing fossil fuels in other sectors with clean electricity.

 Some Hesitation: Why we can’t possibly switch everyone to electric cars

 Some say it will be too costly to remake the electric grids of the roads.
 New York City is one example where there are a number of other factors contributing to the barriers for electric cars to run the streets.
-The construction of new renewable-energy capacity is one that creates a challenge.
+The construction of new renewable energy capacity is one that creates a challenge.
 "There is a raw material cost of going green." according to NY Post.

 The cost of insurance, the question we all have

 Visit our auto insurance page to learn more about our services.
 Is insurance for electric cars more or less expensive?
 Learn more about online auto insurance.
 In addition, you can also check out our post about different ways to get your car ready for spring.